 - enhancement of visibility of women within Cochrane, including team building and independent working;

 - accomplishments within the context of Cochrane.

-The Anne Anderson Award winner receives a plaque from Cochrane honouring her contributions, as well as a cash award of 3000 USD.
+The Anne Anderson Award winner receives a certificate from Cochrane honouring her contributions, as well as a cash award of 3000 USD.
 The recipient designates the cash award to assist a woman from a low-resource setting with Cochrane activities; this recipient should provide a brief written report on how the funds have been used.